This boy’s mother believes he’s Lou Gehrig reincarnated

 Byrd wrote a book, The Boy Who Knew Too Much, laying out the case for why her son batted cleanup behind Babe Ruth.
 The evidence includes Christian, at the age of two, telling his mom “I used to be a tall baseball player.”
 Is that a toddler just talking nonsense as he experiments with language or did he really mean to say “I won the MVP award in 1926”?
 Byrd also writes that Christian told her of traveling to hotels by train and recalled a falling out between Ruth and Gehrig.

 But wait, it gets better.
-Byrd went a hypnotist and unlocked memories of her own past life as Gehrig’s mother, which she calls “past-life regressions.”
+Byrd went to a hypnotist and unlocked memories of her own past life as Gehrig’s mother, which she calls “past-life regressions.”
 What are the odds?

 Christian is eight now and playing baseball for a travel team.
 He’s also a Dodgers fan, probably because he loved beating the Giants so much in his past life.
 If what his mother says is correct, we can expect Christian’s first 40-homer season to come in 16 years.